Azure/azure-sdk-for-cpp/doc/HttpTransportAdapter.md

   auto blobContainerClient = storageClient.GetBlobContainerClient(containerName)
 ```

-Note that the second option may not supported for some Azure SDK clients if it is not applicable depending on the service behavior (for example, the Key Vault client).

 Each client holds an internal copy of the options passed in the arguments.
 This means that the options object used to create the client can be disposed.
 However, since the HTTP transport adapter is a shared pointer, it won't be disposed until all clients using it are disposed first.

 ## HTTP Transport Adapter Options